 WEAPONS AT SCHOOL

-The [school] Governing Board of [school] adopts the following policy which shall be effective on that date that the policy is adopted by the Board.
+The Governing Board of Westside Atlanta Charter School (“Board”) adopts the following policy which shall be effective on that date that the policy is adopted by the Board.

 SECTION 1.
 Purpose and General Policy Provisions.

-SECTION 1.1 The presence of weapons on school property is detrimental to the welfare and safety of the students and school personnel, and is a violation of state law.
+SECTION 1.1.
+The presence of weapons on school property is detrimental to the welfare and safety of the students and school personnel, and is a violation of state law.

 SECTION 1.2.
 Definitions